 Note: This guide is to help plan a relocation with a qualified mortgage (QM) using a Conventional home loan which offers lower loan fees, competitive interest rates and allows for no mortgage insurance with 80% loan-to-value.
 A Conventional loan likely offers you, the borrower, the lowest payment for most situations, especially with a significant down payment.

 Relocations is one of my mortgage specialties.
 If you aren’t relocating, I do have multiple loan programs and a simple application process that makes me a great option for all of your home financing needs.
-Scott Buehler is licensed to originate home loans in the entire state of Utah and California.
+Scott Buehler is licensed to originate home loans in the entire state of Utah, Nevada, Arizona and California.
 Please visit my home loan locations served page to learn more.

 How to Plan a Relocation with a Conventional Mortgage?